 - Turn out the dough onto a lightly floured surface and gently form into a ball and pat down (with a rolling pin or finger tips, not your hands) until it looks more like a disc and not a round ball.

-- Gently roll the dough until it looks like a rectangle about about ¾ inch thick.
+- Gently roll the dough into a round circle that is about ¾ inch thick.

 - At this point, sprinkle ½ your berries on top and gently press in to the dough until they are flush with the dough.
 Some may break but that is ok!1 pint blackberries

-- Fold the dough in half and gently roll again into a ¾ inch thick rectangle.
+- Fold the dough in half and gently roll again into a ¾ inch thick circle.

 - Add the remaining berries to the top and gently press them into the dough.